-We compare UCB against several allocation strategies on both synthetic and real survey data.
-In controlled synthetic experiments ($Q{=}100$), UCB tracks the oracle closely at every budget level, and its regret follows the predicted $O(\ln B/B^2)$ rate.
+We compare our UCB-based policy against several allocation strategies on both synthetic and real survey data.
+In controlled synthetic experiments ($Q{=}100$), our policy tracks the oracle closely at every budget level, and its regret follows the predicted $O(\ln B/B^2)$ rate.
 The synthetic results also reveal that the value of adaptive allocation is driven by heterogeneity in $\{A_q\}$ rather than by overall LLM quality: improving LLM accuracy reduces the MSE for all strategies equally, but it does not change which one performs best.

-We then evaluate on real survey data from the Twin-2K-500 digital twin dataset \citep{toubia2025database}, which contains over 2{,}000 US respondents across 500+ survey questions; we use the 68-question retest battery from Wave~4, spanning cognitive heuristic tasks, behavioral economics experiments, and political opinion items, each with paired human and LLM responses.
-We compare UCB against four benchmarks: the oracle (Neyman allocation with known difficulties), uniform allocation (equal samples per question), $\eps$-greedy (a standard adaptive baseline from the bandit literature), and explore-then-commit (ETC), which mimics the common practice of running a pilot study before committing to a fixed allocation.
+Our main empirical application uses the Twin-2K-500 digital-twin dataset \citep{toubia2025database}, which contains over 2{,}000 US respondents across 500+ survey questions; we use the 68-task retest battery from Wave~4, spanning cognitive heuristic tasks, behavioral economics experiments, and political opinion items, each with paired human and AI responses.
+We compare our policy against four benchmarks: the oracle (Neyman allocation with known difficulties), uniform allocation (equal samples per question), $\eps$-greedy (a standard adaptive baseline from the bandit literature), and explore-then-commit (ETC), which mimics the common practice of running a pilot study before committing to a fixed allocation.
 All policies use the same PPI++ estimator and differ only in how they allocate human labels.
-UCB achieves the lowest MSE among all implementable policies at every budget level.
-The standard uniform allocation (equal samples per question) wastes 10--12\% of the budget relative to the oracle; UCB reduces this waste to 2--6\%, with the gap shrinking as the budget grows.
-Beyond the baseline, we systematically vary importance weights and sampling costs and find that UCB maintains a gap of approximately 4\% regardless of how heterogeneous the weights or costs are, while uniform allocation degrades substantially.
+Our policy achieves the lowest MSE among all implementable policies at every budget level.
+The standard uniform allocation incurs 10--12\% higher allocation MSE than the oracle; our policy narrows this to 2--6\%, shrinking further as the budget grows.
+Beyond the baseline, we systematically vary importance weights and sampling costs and find that our policy maintains a gap of approximately 4\% regardless of how heterogeneous the weights or costs are, while uniform allocation degrades substantially.
 We also vary the degree of heterogeneity in rectification difficulties and confirm the same pattern as in the synthetic experiments: the value of adaptive allocation grows monotonically with heterogeneity, and when all questions have similar difficulty, uniform allocation is near-optimal.